-While a board, I had arranged for a room in a old brewery the Djurslövs Brygghus, Hotell – from the ferry it was a bit of a ride, I said it was rest day, I rested enough on the ship.
+While aboard, I had arranged for a room in an old brewery the Djurslövs Brygghus, Hotell – from the ferry it was a bit of a ride, I said it was a rest day, I rested enough on the ship.
 The weather was awful rain and heavy winds, so it was a tough ride to get to the Djurslövs Brygghus, Hotell

 I’m there now, settling in for the night.